 The synchronous timing part was fabricated using commercially available components and devices, such as standard NIM logic modules and digital delay generators, so that it is flexible for future expansion and development.
 The linac must be operated synchronously with the AC line frequency, which is 60 Hz in the western half of Japan, and the maximum repetition rate of the linac operation is also 60 Hz.
 In the synchronous timing part, the start signal is produced from the AC line voltage synchronized with the 27 MHz clock signal.
-Fig. 2 shows the timing chart and block diagram of synchronizing system using standard NIM modules and delay lines.
-The repetition rates of RF pulses and the beam are determined with two preset counter modules respectively.
-The 960 Hz clock is generated using synchronous universal counter, which counts the 27 MHz clock and divides the clock frequency [6].
+Fig. 3(A) shows the timing chart and block diagram of synchronizing system using standard NIM modules and delay lines.
+The repetition rates of rf pulses and the beam are determined with two preset counter modules, respectively as shown in Fig. 1.
+The 960 Hz clock for the laser system is generated using synchronous universal counter, which counts the 27 MHz clock pulse and divides the clock frequency by 28212 [6].

 To make an arbitrary delayed timing signal, the start signal is sent to standard digital delay generator (Stanford Research Systems: DG535) as the external trigger and it produces preset delayed signals.
 One of their delayed signals is used for producing a gate signal to slice out one of the 27 MHz clock pulses.
-Since the gun (start and stop), the experimental and the laser triggers, have to be synchronized with the reference RF signal precisely, we therefore use a fast GaAs RF switch (Mini-Circuits: ZASWA-2-50-DR) to slice out the timing pulses from the 27MHz clock.
-The fast RF switch is a passive device, thus the time jitter of the sliced out timing pulse is determined by stability of the clock.
-This is expected to be shorter than a few ps.
-To make other trigger pulses, such as the klystron modulator trigger, the delayed signals are made to be coincident with the 27 MHz clock using a logic module.
+Since the gun (start and stop), the experimental and the laser triggers, have to be synchronized with the reference rf signal precisely, we therefore use a fast GaAs RF switch (Mini-Circuits: ZASWA-2-50-DR) to slice out the timing pulses from the 27MHz clock as shown in Fig. 3 (B).
+The fast RF switch is a passive device, thus the time jitter of the sliced out timing pulse is determined by stability of the 27MHz clock.
+This is expected the timing jitter to be smaller than a few ps.
+Any timing signal can be generated at an integer multiple of 37 ns, which is a period of 27 MHz clock.
+The timing jitter of the delayed pulse does not depend on the delay time by using this delay method.
+To make other trigger pulses, such as the klystron modulator trigger, the delayed signals are made to be coincident with the 27 MHz clock using a logic module (Phillips-756).
 The time jitter of the logic module is expected to be about 5 ps.
-Thus, any timing signal can be generated at an integer multiple of 37 ns, which is a period of 27 MHz clock.